alex-quiterio/repomate/README.md

 - When syncing repositories:
   - If a repository doesn't exist locally, it will be cloned
   - If a repository exists locally, it will be updated (git pull)
-  - Updates are performed on the 'main' branch
+  - Updates are performed on the default branch (main/master)
+  - Handles uncommitted changes by stashing them temporarily during updates
+  - Supports pattern-based filtering to sync only matching repositories

 - When adding repositories:
   - Duplicate repositories are not allowed
   - The URL is validated before adding
+  - Repository is automatically cloned after being added to the list

 - When removing repositories:
-  - Only the repository URL is removed from the sync list
+  - Repository URL is removed from the sync list
-  - The local repository files are not deleted
+  - Local repository files are also deleted from disk

+- Configuration:
+  - Default code directory: `$HOME/code`
+  - Default config file: `$HOME/code/.subscribed-repos`
+  - Directories are created automatically if they don't exist

 ## Requirements

-- Ruby
+- Ruby 2.6.0 or higher
 - Git
-- Fish shell (for fish function integration)
+- Optional: Fish, Zsh, or Bash shell (for enhanced shell integration)

 ## Help